kclick91/ProbabilityMaster/README.md

 2. Map an event to a number such as 1 is mapped to a specific weather event.

-3. Map a decision to a number with certain decisions having greater weight than others.
+3. Map a decision(Financial/Learning/Exercise/etc.) to a number with certain decisions having greater weight than others.

 4. Gamify distributions with some numbers or values(in a key/value pair) being more rare.